Hollywood writers strike over pay in streaming TV 'gig economy'

 FACTBOX-How will TV shows be affected by the Hollywood writers strike?

-(Reporting by Lisa Richwine and Dawn Chmielewski in Los Angeles; Editing by Kenneth Maxwell)
+(Reporting by Lisa Richwine and Dawn Chmielewski in Los Angeles; Editing by Kenneth Maxwell and Jonathan Oatis)

 ((lisa.richwine@thomsonreuters.com; Follow me on Twitter @LARichwine; 1-424-434-7324; Reuters Messaging: lisa.richwine.thomsonreuters.com@reuters.net))